We're rated excellent on

 20. Palliative care

-Massage therapy can be a way of relieving pain without dealing with the cause of the condition if curative care is not an option.
+Palliative care focuses on relieving symptoms and improving quality of life for people with serious or chronic illnesses, rather than curing the underlying condition.
+Massage therapy can be a way of relieving pain without dealing with the cause of the condition, if curative care is not an option.
+It’s about helping people feel as comfortable and cared for as possible.

 Pregnancy support